brujoand/blog.brujordet.no/content/post/homelab/replacing_my_doorbell.md

 So my door bell ran out of
 battery, and I started wondering if I could use my security camera instead.
-In retrospect I could have gotten some batteries from the battery drawer, but wheres the fun in that!?
+In retrospect I could have gotten some batteries from the battery drawer, but where is the fun in that!?

 So a while back I bought a bunch of Hikvision and Reolink Power over Ethernet (PoE) 4K security cameras.
 I like them because they only need one wire and have great